Meet the Team

 Jamela Sullivan is a nature lover and amateur photographer who lives in Stamford, CT.
 She volunteers at Roxbury Elementary's after school Garden Club to teach youth grades 3-5 about soil’s importance; the millions of organisms that live within it, these organisms’ role in the environment, and our role in keeping these organisms plentiful in order to maintain good soil health.
 Jamela has an accreditation in Organic Land Care, which she applies to her work here at Mill River Park.
 Her passion is to teach everyone she meets to coexist with nature, to become stewards of the environment, and to bring the message of coexistence to others’ homes and communities.
 Her current goal is to become an Environmental Scientist and assist in solving the problems of environmental health, human health and the health of wildlife.

 If you spend a lot of time in the Park you have probably seen Kevin out and about, perfecting our lawns and fixing everything in sight.
-Stay tuned to find out more about Kevin and his role at MRPC!
+You can now find Kevin in the Park on Saturday's, be sure to look for his bright orange shirt.

 Stay tuned to find out more about Brian and his role at MRPC!